 - Do a stock take before going to the supermarket – and let this dictate your shop/meals for the week

 - Become a reducetarian!
-Reduce your intake of meat to save on cash and be kinder to the planet – it's all the rage these days!
+Reduce your intake of meat to save on cash and be kinder to the planet

 - Crank up your frugal student food game by making one of these fancy dinner recipes with baked beans